waikato-datamining/djl-arff/README.md

 Reading ARFF datasets using [Deep Java Library (DJL)](https://djl.ai/).

-Rather than explicitly defining all the features and labels manually, the dataset builder a number of methods that simplify specifying which columns are to be used as labels (i.e., class attributes/output variables) and which as features (i.e., input variables).
-It is also possible to specify columns to ignore.
+Rather than explicitly defining all the features and labels manually, the dataset builder offers a number of methods that simplify specifying which columns are to be used as labels (i.e., class attributes/output variables) and which as features (i.e., input variables).
+It is also possible to specify columns to ignore completely.

 Works with DJL version 0.21.0 and later.